d-led/undoredo-cpp/README.txt

 = Summary =

-This is a research on the ways to implement generic Undo/Redo mechanisms in C++ by Dmitry Ledentsov
+This is a research on the ways to implement generic Undo/Redo mechanisms in C++

 == Used in the project ==